Alex313031/gn-xp/docs/reference.md

 ```
   Valid for create_bundle target, corresponds to the path for the partial
   Info.plist created by the asset catalog compiler that needs to be merged
-  with the application Info.plist (usually done by the code signing script).
+  with the application Info.plist (usually done by the post-processing script).

   The file will be generated regardless of whether the asset compiler has
   been invoked or not.
 See "gn help create_bundle".